FbN/yado-js/README.md

 ### return

-Stamente used to return and and the Do block.
-Take as argument a function from _scope_ to a value to be returned or directy a value.
+Statement used to return and the Do block.
+Take as argument a function from _scope_ to a value to be returned or directly a value.

 We can have many return statements, look at this sample: